andrastantos/brew/docs/cpu/isa_detail_pc_manip.rst

 Description
 ~~~~~~~~~~~

 :code:`$rD` is loaded with the value in :code:`$tpc`.
 In TASK-mode, this will be the address of the currently executing instruction.
 The LSB loaded into :code:`$rD` carries implementation-defined meaning.
 There's no guarantee that the LSB is preserved between a pair of :code:`$tpc <- $rD` and :code:`$rD <- $tpc` instructions.
+If the implementation doesn't define a meaning, the LSB will be loaded with 0.
+The type of :code:`$rD` is set to INT32.